shamim1258/Shamim/Technology/AWS/base.md

 -  They authorize access to - IP range, Port, Inbound and Outbound network.
 -  If your application is not accessible (time out), then it’s a security group issue.

+### AMI
+-  AMI stands for Amazon Machine Image.
+-  It is customization of EC2 with added configuration, software installed and etc.
+-  It is created from EC2->template and Image and later using this we can create the instance same to this EC2 using this image.
+-  When creating EC2 instance instead of selecting OS Names we can select AMI and create EC2 using this and Instance startup time is also fast as all program already installed in this new instace from image.

 ## Storage

 ### EBS